michelfrjf614/InstallHassio/README.md

    - after that click on create bucket;

-# B - Intalls HASSIO on Ubuntu, config tools from HASSIO and confid datas to manager users
+# B - Intalls HASSIO on Ubuntu, config tools from HASSIO and config datas to manager users

 1. Exec: **sudo curl -L https://raw.githubusercontent.com/michelfrjf614/InstallHassio/main/Hassio/Install/InstallHass.io.sh | bash -s**
    - (OBS.: Sugestion: Copy the text above and paste it into your browser's address bar, then copy the text again and paste it into the terminal)